-- compute (without significant costs of transfer).
-Currently S3's business model charges for data transfer across S3 boundaries; but with network capacity on average doubling faster than compute capacity (though not storage capacity) there is clearly scope for "integrated" Clouds, at least at the logical level if not physically. - Both Grid and Cloud systems are evolving technological fields, and thus there is a mine-field of unanswered questions, the answers to many of which will become obvious possibly only with hindsight: - Is there going to be a situation where we would want to link Clouds together either from different providers or between different functionalities (data Cloud to compute Cloud)? - If interoperability is required widely (if not universally), then what will be the model of aggregation of Cloud resources?
-A "Cloud of Grids"?
-A "Grid of Clouds"? - Will Clouds internally span cross-domain? - Are individual institutions or groups going to want to construct their own Clouds, as they have campus Grids? - Is there an underlying scheduler for the use case where demand exceeds supply and how would this affect externally available services? - What can end users expect in terms of fail safety of the Cloud system as a whole?
+- Is there an underlying scheduler for the use case where demand exceeds supply and how would this affect externally available services? - What can end users expect in terms of fail safety of the Cloud system as a whole?
 How can users avoid vendor lock-in? - Cloud Security has currently not been seriously explored.
 Note that Clouds do not cross administrative domains, at the moment, and this could simplify the discussion of security models compared to Grids.
 But if they do, is it likely that the security model will remain simpler?
 Either way, an important point will be that this does not show on the Cloud interface level. - High-level interfaces have a role to play in making Clouds and other infrastructure easy to use.
 There is a need to address how utilizing distributed systems can be made easier via the use of abstractions, i.e. via support for commonly occuring patterns, which could be either programming patterns, application usage patterns and/or infrastructure usage patterns.
-High-level interfaces should make supporting programming abstractions easy, whether it be widely known and exploited abstractions such as Map-Reduce [14], or more recently adopted approaches such as All-Pairs [15] for data-intensive computing. - Do Clouds have an effect on the distribution of computing infrastructure, as is commonly represented by the Branscomb Pyramid[16]?
+High-level interfaces should make supporting programming abstractions easy, whether it be widely known and exploited abstractions such as Map-Reduce [8], or more recently adopted approaches such as All-Pairs [7] for data-intensive computing. - Do Clouds have an effect on the distribution of computing infrastructure, as is commonly represented by the Branscomb Pyramid[5]?
 Clouds with different affinities and support for different usage modes, would seem to flatten the pyramid into several isolevel blocks.